The best UK and US Black Friday deals live now

 What's the difference?

-One of the biggest differences between the two days is how they prioritise in-store and online deals.
-Black Friday was traditionally a bricks-and-mortar affair, the biggest in the calendar for in-store shopping, while, as its name suggests, Cyber Monday focuses on online deals, securing itself a reputation for being the biggest online shopping day of the year.
+One of the biggest differences between the two days has traditionally been how they prioritise in-store and online deals.
+Black Friday was originally a bricks-and-mortar affair, the biggest in the calendar for in-store shopping, while, as its name suggests, Cyber Monday focuses on online deals, securing itself a reputation for being the biggest online shopping day of the year.

 The reality in this age of convenience, though, is that both days are huge for online shopping, with retailers certain to sport saving signs over the entire period as well as in the days following.